Christian Craig Confirms Departure From Monster Energy Yamaha Star Racing - Racer X

 Christian Craig Confirms Departure From Monster Energy Yamaha Star Racing

-Christian Craig has taken to Instagram to confirm his departure From Monster Energy Yamaha Star Racing team.
+Christian Craig has taken to Instagram to confirm his departure from Monster Energy Yamaha Star Racing team.
 After a long tenure with the GEICO Honda team following the conclusion of the 2020 AMA Supercross and Motocross season, the California native joined the factory Yamaha team.
 In his post, Craig Yamaha team for their work for the previous two years, as he claimed a handful of 250SX main event wins in 2021 and 2022, as well as the 2022 250SX West Region Championship in Monster Energy AMA Supercross—his first professional title.

 On April 1, PulpMX Steve Matthes’ dropped a Matthes bomb that Craig would be going to Rockstar Energy Husqvarna for 2023 on a full-time 450 ride.
 And no, this was not an April Fool’s joke.
 Despite one remaining season of eligibility in the 250SX division before he would point out, Craig is expected to jump to the premier class with Husqvarna.
 As he did in 2021, Craig would race Pro Motocross on a YZ450F.